cloudposse/terraform-aws-dynamic-subnets/docs/migration-v1-v2.md

 ## Migration Notes for Dynamic Subnets v2.0

-The first version of `terraform-aws-dynamic-subnets` was written for Terraform v0.9.1, which was so limited that it do not even have a boolean data type, and lists did not have first-class support.
+The first version of `terraform-aws-dynamic-subnets` was written for Terraform v0.9.1, which was so limited that it did not even have a boolean data type, and lists did not have first-class support.
 Cloud Posse continued to upgrade the module over time, but retained many of the awkward constructions required by those early Terraform versions.